python-caldav/caldav/docs/source/index.rst

 The test suite is regularly run against SoGO, Baikal, DAViCal, Zimbra and OwnCloud.
 Some compatibility issues have been found, search the test code for "COMPATIBILITY" for details.
 Notably;

- * Baikal and OwnCloud apparently doesn't support open ended date searches (search yields nothing).
-The end timestamp in the calendar.date_search method is optional, but you may want to pass it anyway.

  * You may want to avoid non-ASCII characters in the calendar name, or Zimbra may behave a bit unexpectedly.